lmoravek83/monitorui/readme.md

   "loopintervallmax": 10, // If workinloop = True, set maximal time in sec. to re-run monitoring (Optional, default value: 300)
   "logsretention": 60, // Logs Retention period, if not used or None, no logs retention (Optional, default value: None) "log_daily_feed": true, // Copy last daily log of each site under ./logs/log_daily_feed/ for logs processing (Optional, default value: False)
-  "paralel_checks": true, // Monitoring can run the checks of sites parallel (Optional: default value: False) "max_workers": 5, // Maximum parallel threads (Optional, default value: 5)  "timeout_email": 10 // Set time out for email services (Optional, default value: None)
+  "parallel_checks": true, // Monitoring can run the checks of sites parallel (Optional: default value: False) "max_workers": 5, // Maximum parallel threads (Optional, default value: 5)  "timeout_email": 10 // Set time out for email services (Optional, default value: None)
 }
 ```

-Please ue the example config from folder ./config/config.json, as this commented documentation is not valid JSON.
+Please use the example config from folder ./config/config.json, as this commented documentation is not valid JSON.

 ### Site Configuration